KurtisDenning/pAPI/admin-app/README.md

 ## Tutorial

-Step 1 - Download and run the `papiAdmin` application
+Step 1 - Download and run the [papiAdmin](builds) application.
+If you're on WIndows there may be issues with the Firewall, but rest assured this is not a virus.
+Just allow it to run.

 Step 2 - Click `Connect`.
 ![Click Connect](docs/images/walkthrough01.png)